 Even a subpar penicillin is likely better than the alternatives, like azithromycin, ceftriaxone, and doxycycline, that have been used during the shortage.
 These substitutes were designed to treat other infections—azithromycin, for example, is very effective against gonorrhea—but are insufficient in managing syphilis, says Rosana Camargo, a doctor member of Brazil’s Society of Infectology.
 “A shortage means less people treated, higher incidence of the disease, and worse outcomes in the long term as later forms of syphilis are much harder to treat.
-Guaranteeing access to the right drug is paramount.”“It’s hard to tell women they should have protected sex when the decision of wearing the condom is on their male partners.”
+Guaranteeing access to the right drug is paramount.”

 The other key to stifling the syphilis outbreak is tackling the escalation of unprotected sex.
 Senise, at the Federal University of Sao Paulo, says Brazilians don’t typically bother with condoms.
 “This is related to a lack of awareness of sexually transmitted infections in general,” he says.
 Improvements in HIV treatment have also given many people a false sense of security when to STIs.
 The other issue, Senise says, is that female condoms are hard to obtain in Brazil, and in heterosexual couples, that puts much of the onus on men to make the effort to provide protection against infection.
 “It’s hard to tell women they should have protected sex when the decision of wearing the condom is on their male partners,” Says Senise.